IBM/ansible-lifecycle-driver/docker/NFVI-README.md

 Python Modules:
 - Listed in extra-requirements.txt

+You'll notice that there are additional directories copied into the image for Ansible components:

+- `library` - for modules
+- `module_utils` - for module util functions
+- `roles` - for Ansible roles
+- `collections` - for Ansible collections

 # Prerequisite

 These instructions assume you have Python3.6.9+ installed and a clone of this repo.